 To find out if a doctor accepts Medicare, you can either call the office and ask or simply go online to find the nearest Medicare doctor who can help you with your health concerns.

 Question #5 - How do I know which Medigap Plan is right for me?

 Trying to pick the best plan out of the ten Medigap Insurance Plans for your health needs and budget would give anyone a headache.
 Each plan offers different coverage options and different insurance companies have different prices for each plan.

 The best course of action would be to set up a completely free, unbiased consultation with the independent agents at Braden Insurance Agency.
 We have the ability to sell Medigap Plans from several different Medicare insurance companies so you can be sure you are getting the best plan for your health needs and pocketbook.
 Give us a call today to schedule your free consultation!

-Question #6 - Do Medigap Insurance Plans provide nursing home coverage?
+Question #6 - Does Medigap Insurance provide nursing home coverage?

 Basically, nursing home coverage is very limited.
 Medicare only covers specific situations where a nursing home is needed.
 For example, Medicare will only cover the costs of Skilled Nursing Facility Care after you became ill or injured, was admitted to the hospital for at least three days, and then was later moved to a nursing home for thirty days of continuing recovery and rehabilitation.

 Generally, patients in nursing homes receive either intermediate or custodial care, which includes services like bathing, eating, dressing, toileting, transferring from bed to wheelchair or wheelchair to bed and moving around.
 These types of care services are not covered under Medicare or any of the Medigap Insurance Plans.

 Question #7 - Can I shop around for a different Supplemental Insurance plan?